LabZhengLiu/LabZhengLiu.github.io/index.md

 <div style="clear:both"></div>

 # Latest News
-- <font size="4" color="red">2023.07: One paper is accepted by IEEE TVCG, and another is conditionally accepted by Computer-Aided Design.</font>
+- <font size="4" color="red">2023.07: One paper is accepted by IEEE TVCG, and another is accepted by Computer-Aided Design.</font>
 - <font size="4" color="red">2023.04: One paper is accepted by CVPR.</font>
 - <font size="4" color="red">2022.06: One paper is accepted by Computer & Graphics.</font>
 - <font size="4" color="red">2021.11: One paper is accepted by Remote Sensing.</font>